jnicolasthouvenin/ProjetGraphesII/README.md

-# ProjetGraphesII
+# Efficient Push Relabel algorithm for Baseball Elimination
-Projet du module "Graphes II et réseaux".
+Student project as part of the course "Graphs and Networks".

-Master 1 Optimisation et Recherche Opérationnelle.
+Master 1 Optimization and Operational Research.

-# Etudiants
+# Sudents
 BAUSSAY Lucas & NICOLAS-THOUVENIN Jules